ExtraterrestrialTwinkle/Android/README.md

 # Extraterrestrial_Twinkle
-This repository is for study and pet projects
+This repository is for studying Android in Kotlin